You probably already use one or more of the many migraine treatments out there. They can work well. But they don’t always.

 - Wear it for 20 minutes.
 It shuts off automatically.

 Other devices may be available.
-Ask for your doctor.
+Ask your doctor.

 Your doctor might recommend this if you have chronic migraines.

-About every 12 weeks, you get several Botox shots around your head and neck.
+About every 12 weeks, you get 31 Botox shots around your head and neck.
 Each session takes 10-15 minutes.
 After your first session, it may take 10-14 days for your symptoms to improve.

 SPG (sphenopalatine ganglion) nerve block.
 This short, simple procedure numbs the SPG, a group of nerve cells inside and behind your nose.
 The FDA has approved three devices for doing this.